kpgokeef/LaTeXworkshop/README.md

 # LaTeXworkshop
-TestRepository for OER documents
+TestRepository for OER documents on Oct 18, 2017.
 Nothing much here for now.
-Will upload some files later
+Will upload some files later.